Planeshifter/Planeshifter/README.md

 <!-- <quote> -->

-Sometimes we can't undo the opportunities missed in the past.
-As the Chinese proverb states: "The best time to plant a tree is twenty years ago.
-The second best time is now."
-We must make the most of our current situation and take advantage of the opportunities in front of us.
+Sometimes, the hardest part of a task is knowing how to go about it.
+As Charles Steinmetz's invoice notes, the difference between success and failure often lies in the details.
+To create extraordinary results, we have to be willing to invest the time and energy needed to understand the nuances of the task.
+Without knowledge, our labour is often wasted.

 <!-- </quote> -->